 |Indefinite Article||einen Hund||eine Katze||ein Pferd|

 As you can see, the word endings in feminine and neuter don’t change at all, whereas the word ending of masculine already changes in the singular form.

 Well, as you might have noticed, it is quite hard to understand the differences between dative and accusative in German.
 Especially for non-German speakers, the questions you ask in order to find out the case, don’t make any sense.

 So, focusing on the accusative and dative, there are three ways to find out the differences between these two cases.
 First of all, there are verb lists that show you which case is connected with each verb.
-Second, you should learn which case is followed which preposition – something you can observe in picture of this article.
+Second, you should learn which case is followed which preposition – something you can observe in the picture of this article.
 Finally, you can ask yourself the question “Wo?”
 (Where?) – which is always followed by dative, and “Wohin?”
-(Where to?) – always followed by accusative as it is a of movement.
+(Where to?) – always followed by accusative as it is an of movement.